-For an example on how to develop a connector, see chapter 6, "Getting started on connector development".
+For an example on how to develop a connector, see chapter 6, "Error: Reference source not found".

 15.3.
 Developing with Maven

 Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
 For more information about Maven, see [4].
 In the next section it is assumed that the reader is already familiar with Maven and its concepts.